MixEmergency Manual

 Cache

 The main slider in this window controls the amount of memory MixEmergency will allocate for caching video frames.
-Please note that MixEmergency will automatically decrease the size of the buffer if there is not enough memory available.

 External Control